stevebatcup/docker-dev-starters/README.md

+## Docker Rails Starters

-# Starter files for a Rails 6 dev environment using Docker & Docker Compose
+These are starter files for a Rails 6 dev environment using Docker & Docker Compose

 ## Setup